Adam-Hubbs/DBAI/RDB Intro.md

   demo = c(
     "60 year old white man from Kansas.
 Is an evangelical protestant and a farmer.", "26 year old white female investment banker from New York.
-Is a Catholic.", "45 year old male lawyer from Phoenix.
-Is a hispanic catholic.", "43 year old black female.
+Is a Catholic.", "45 year old black male lawyer from Phoenix.
+Is an atheist.", "43 year old black female.
 Works as a social worker in Baltimore and is a practicing muslim."))